-Graduate students should be familiar with all expectations, requirements, and policies associated with each graduate program.
-The Department of Sociology Graduate Handbook provides a comprehensive review of all program requirements, expectations, and resources:
+Graduate students should be familiar with all expectations, requirements, and policies associated with each graduate program. the Department of Sociology Graduate Handbook provides a comprehensive review of all program requirements, expectations, and resources.
+Students should also regularly consult the Graduate School Policies and Guidelines located at teh Graduate School website.
+Links provided on the side bar of this page.

 In addition to the handbook, students should regularly consult the Graduate School Policies and Guidelines located at the Graduate School website.